johncassil/undertide/README.md

     Because AWS may need additonal credentials to access the secret, the docker image can also be run by passing in the following environment variables (This should not be needed in GCP, as the service account that is running the container should have access to the secret):
         - AWS_ACCESS_KEY_ID (string)
         - AWS_SECRET_ACCESS_KEY (string)

+- dry_run (boolean) (optional)
+    - This is a boolean that will run the report, but will not deliver the file.
+The file will still be exported to the archive bucket for testing purposes.
+The file name will indicate that it is a dry run.

 ## Configuration secret
 The configuration secret is a json file that expects the following fields depending on the infrastructure that you are using: